-Visitors learn about the environment, the patient’s illness, treatment, and recovery.
+In the Meet the Patients section, visitors learn about the environment, the patient’s illness, treatment, and recovery.
 This part of the app is a very powerful reminder of how our decisions impact the planet.

-By setting up a Sustainable Seafood Trivia Game, the MMC staff offers visitors a fun way to learn about sustainable seafood choices.
+The Sustainable Seafood Trivia Game, the MMC staff offers visitors a fun way to learn about sustainable seafood choices.
 In a playful setting, visitors can discover how to order fish at a restaurant or market that will help contribute to healthy ocean populations.

 Once you’ve completed the quiz, you can learn how to take action today.
 From Adopt-a-Seal to practical instructions about how to behave near marine mammals, this section is devoted to enabling and encouraging action.